LastPass Review: Quick Expert Summary

 LastPass has all of the essential security features needed to keep your data secure, including:

-256-bit AES encryption is a highly secure method used by banks and militaries, and it remains unbroken.
-LastPass encrypts and decrypts user data at the device level, and your master password is not stored on its servers.
-This zero-knowledge architecture means that not even LastPass employees can access your password vault.
+256-bit AES encryption is a highly secure method used by banks and militaries.
+It has never been broken.
+LastPass encrypts and decrypts user data at the device level.
+Master passwords are not stored on LastPass’s servers, so even if the company suffers another breach, your data won’t be readable if your password is a secret.

 Two-factor authentication adds an extra layer of security, preventing unauthorized access to your data on different devices.
 LastPass also offers adaptive authentication, a dynamic multi-factor authentication that adjusts the required authentication factors based on user behavior and risk indicators, balancing security and convenience.